 Captain Judy’s Corner: The Airspace ABCs – Part 1

 We filed the Citation jet’s route departing from Yerevan, Armenia (UDYZ) to Tel Aviv, Israel (LLBG).
-During our pre-briefing, ATC informed us that, once airborne, we would receive more information.
+During our pre-briefing, ATC shared we would receive more information once airborne.
 In other words, we expected an assigned, mandatory security stop before being allowed into Israel airspace.

 How are aircraft cleared for security before landing in Israel?

 Israel assigns all aircraft a security landing airport before entry into their airspace.
 This is required.
 We were to land and provide proof of information for our aircraft, crew, and passengers.
 After that, they would provide a special security code.
 This code was specific to our aircraft.
 Therefore, it must be included when radioing Israeli air traffic control at the time of our requesting entry.
 If we did not include this special security code, then we would be denied entry into Israeli airspace.